-As with all types of contact lenses, there are basic guidelines which must be followed to protect and enhance your sight:
+As with all types of contact lenses, there are basic guidelines which must be followed to protect and enhance your sight.

 - Always follow the instructions given to you for safe lens wear.
-Regular check-ups are important to maintain peak performance and healthy vision. - · High standards of hygiene are essential for safe lens wear. - NEVER wear lenses for longer than the prescribed period. - CLEANING, RINSING and DISINFECTING are ESSENTIAL, each time the lens is removed to be re-inserted. - NEVER re-use the solution in your lens case.
-Use fresh solution each time lenses are removed. - If you experience a problem such as red/irritated eye or blurred vision, IMMEDIATELY remove your lenses and contact your Eye Care Professional. - Always have a pair of spectacles available so that you are not tempted to wear your lenses when they should be removed.
+Regular check-ups are important to maintain peak performance and healthy vision. - · High standards of hygiene are essential for safe lens wear. - NEVER sleep in your lenses remove them every night. - · Only a new, sterile lens should be inserted into your eye. - NEVER use tap water to rinse your lenses. - NEVER wear lenses for longer than the prescribed period. - If you experience a problem such as red/irritated eye or blurred vision, IMMEDIATELY remove your lenses and contact your Eye Care Professional. - Always have a pair of spectacles available so that you are not tempted to wear your lenses when they should be removed.
 Whilst contact lenses may be your preferred correction, spectacles are an essential back-up.

-As a wearer of ACUVUE^{} or SUREVUE^{} Brand Contact Lenses, you will soon recognise the advantages over spectacles or other contact lenses.
+As a wearer of ACUVUE® Brand Contact Lenses, you will soon recognise the advantages over spectacles or other contact lenses.